marybielma1/vera-data-validation/README.md

 ## About the Creator

-Mary Bielma is a mortgage-servicing operations professional with 6+ years of experience across:
+Mary Bielma is a mortgage-servicing operations and controls professional with 6+ years of experience across:

 - Servicing transfers and acquisition loan boarding
 - Cross-system data mapping